JulienElkaim/Maukaim-CodeBase-Java/README.md

 ## How to read this repository

-Despite the parent pom.xml in the root, this is not a big project.
-It is rather a collection of modules:
+It is a collection of modules:

 - **Maukaim module** - The ready-to-use module I use for current / new module to add to this code base.